Lifelong travellers share the transformative power of exploring new destinations. Warning: May inspire wanderlust.

 This wonderment, mixed with humility—the result of experiencing the extraordinary in the everyday—is why my passport continues to fill up with stamps today.
 I first experienced the thrill of this combination as a 17-year-old on a ME to WE Trip to Kenya (my first time in the country), and I continue to experience it more than a decade and 30+ countries later.

-Hailing from Bracebridge, ON, the decision to leave her small-town to go on a ME to WE Trip to Kenya as a 17-year-old was a big one, but one she felt she needed to follow through.
+Alannah Ford’s decision to leave her small-town of Bracebridge, ON to go on a ME to WE Trip to Kenya as a 17-year-old was a big one.
 Her inspiration?
 A talk from WE founder Craig Kielburger.

 “I heard Craig speak.
 At the time, I had no idea who he was,” Alannah admits.